Trondheim

 Archetypes

 Norway's massive wood heritage townhouses, built between 1800 and 1945, continue to serve as residential buildings, reflecting the country's strong timber tradition.
-This tradition dates back to the first century and until today, wood is the preferred building material for smaller dwellings.
-The Norwegian archetype is known as the wooden log townhouse and is characterized by several distinctive features: massive wood construction, panelled facades (often facing the main street), small-paned windows, and one or two floors with an attic under the roof.
+This tradition dates back to the first century, and until today, wood is the preferred building material for smaller dwellings.
+The Norwegian archetype is known as the wooden log townhouse and represents 71% of the total historical residential building stock dated up to 1945, and 11% of the total residential building stock until 2021 (Statistics Norway, 2024).
+The Archetype is characterised by several distinctive features: massive wood construction, panelled facades (often facing the main street), small-paned windows, and one or two floors with an attic under the roof.
 While primarily residential, some of these townhouses also host commercial activities on the main floor.